 Valentine’s Day is a fantastic marketing opportunity for a wide range of businesses.
 If you’re ready to make the most of this romantic holiday, take a look at our guide for creating Valentine’s Day campaigns your customers will fall in love with!

-Here are eight top tips on how to create the perfect Valentine’s Day email campaign:
+Eight tips on how to create the perfect Valentine's Day email campaign:

-1. Play on Valentine’s Day imagery
+1. Incorporate Valentine's Day themed graphics

 If you want to promote your business to loved-up customers, using classic Valentine’s Day imagery helps set the tone right away: Think romantic red tones, hearts, roses and all things L-O-V-E themed!
-Looking for some inspiration?
-Check out our Valentine’s Day Pinterest board for best practice examples of Valentine’s Day email campaigns created by big brands.

 2. Sweeten up your subject line